 - contact you and the ICO immediately if there is a data breach, providing full details of how it happened, why it happened, the impact, and what we are doing to ensure that it cannot happen again.

-- have the right to have access to the data that we hold;
+- have the right to have access to the data that we hold about you;

 - have the right to restrict the data that we hold and the access to that data;